 Your app business relies on delivering high-quality apps.
 Part of achieving this quality is testing your apps on a range of devices.
-The pre-launch reports use automated tests on real devices that can identify layout issues, provide crash diagnostics, locate security vulnerabilities, and more.
+Pre-launch reports use automated tests on real devices to identify layout issues, provide crash diagnostics, locate security vulnerabilities, and more.
 You can then run custom tests on Firebase Test Lab and use the crash and ANR reports to search more deeply for quality issues.

 Why it works

-Identifying where your app has problems will ensure you’re presenting the highest quality possible to users upon launch and, by correcting any issues quickly, you may be able to reverse negative reviews (particularly if you respond to let users know you’ve fixed the issue).
-You’ll also provide a better experience for new users, which should lead to better ratings and reviews.
+Identifying where your app has problems ensures you're offering the highest quality possible to users upon launch and, by correcting any issues quickly, you may be able to reverse negative reviews (particularly if you respond to let users know you’ve fixed the issue).
+You can also provide a better experience for new users, which should lead to better ratings and reviews.